gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 So...
 A script to install CMake dependencies in CMake it is!

-And... that will simply be taking the bash script, port it to cmake and read the json file to fill the data I previously hardcoded?
+And... that will simply be taking the bash script, port it to cmake and read the json file to fill the data I previously hardcoded and that will be all?

-Right?
+That will be all, right?

 Haha ha...
 So naive.